infor-design/enterprise/README.md

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues in the current milestone](http://jira.infor.com/secure/IssueNavigator.jspa?reset=true&jqlQuery=project+%3D+HFC+AND+status+%3D+Resolved+ORDER+BY+priority+DESC&mode=hide).

 3. **Isolate the problem** &mdash; and create a [reduced test case](http://css-tricks.com/6263-reduced-test-cases/) and a live example.

 Examples of reduced test cases are:

-  * Take an existing example and modify it to resemble the issue
+ - Take an existing example and modify it to resemble the issue, this is iudeal as we can include this in our init tests to avoid future breakages.
-  * Create an example using a tool like https://jsfiddle.net/ - the soho xi scripts can be upload on this site Spend a little time in recreating and isolating the issue and you might learn and discover the solution.
+ - Create an example using a tool like https://jsfiddle.net/ - the soho xi scripts can be upload on this site
-  Do not:
+ - Any Other runnable code.

+Spend a little time in recreating and isolating the issue and you might learn and discover the solution.

+  **Do not:**
-  * Send a video in place of a reduced test case
+  - Send a video in place of a reduced test case
-  * Send a link to your application
+  - Send a link to your application

-4. **Include a screencast if relevant** - Is your issue about a design or front end feature or bug?
-The most helpful thing in the world is if we can *see* what you're talking about.
-Use [LICEcap](http://www.cockos.com/licecap/) to quickly and easily record a short screencast (24fps) and save it as an animated gif!
-Embed it directly into your Jira issue.
+  - Just send an image of the source code

-5. Use the Bug Report template below
+4. Use the Bug Report template below

 A good bug report shouldn't leave others needing to chase you up for more information.
 Be sure to include the details of your environment.